 What alternatives do you use in baking?
 (Facebook question from Charlotte Davidson)

-I just use maple syrup and honey in baking, but stevia is a good option too.
+I just use maple syrup and honey in baking, these are classed as 'free' sugars so I do keep them to a minimum, but stevia is a useful option too.
 I’ve replaced flour for wholemeal spelt in most of my bakes – you get the same results and it’s a lovely taste.

 What would be your ultimate tip for anyone thinking of going sugar-free?

 The most important thing is not to beat yourself up if you slip – just pick it up again the next day.
 If you follow my plan it should really help you, it’s a good, balanced diet.
 Be realistic, make sure you have something sweet but free of refined sugars in the fridge in case you get a craving.

 Is there anyone you wouldn’t recommend the lifestyle to?

 Absolutely not – I think everyone can do it and it’s a smart lifestyle choice.
 You have to want to do it for yourself though – I don’t make my children go sugar-free because I think it’s unrealistic for them.
 Reframe the idea – you’re not giving up sugar, you’re going to eat for better health.
 Affirm the fact you’ll be giving yourself something rather than taking it away.